SYSPROG-JLS/6502Asm/README.md

     version of the 6502 only the MOS (original) version.

-  - Note 4: this assembler does NOT support coding an 'A' in the operand field for accumulator address mode mnemonics.
+  - Note 4: this assembler does NOT support coding an 'A' in the operand field for accumulator address mode mnemonics ('ASL', 'LSR', 'ROL', 'ROR').

   - Note 5: this assembler has NO macro facility.